htcondor/htcondor/docs/cloud-computing/introduction-cloud-computing.rst

 ability to the end-user avoids the problems of deciding who will pay for expanding the pool and when to do so.
-We anticipate that the usual cause for doing so will be deadlines; the end-user has the best knowledge of their own deadlines and how much, in monetary terms, it’s worth to complete their work by that deadline.
+We anticipate that the usual cause for doing so will be deadlines; the end-user has the best knowledge of their own deadlines and how much, in monetary terms, it's worth to complete their work by that deadline.

 Use Case: Capabilities